-53:2 For he shall grow up before him as a tender plant, and as a root out of a dry ground: - "The phrase he shall grow up before him as a tender plant"- No one pays attention to the growth of a small, young plant.
+53:2 For he shall grow up before him as a tender plant, and as a root out of a dry ground: - The Lord's Servant grew up before Him.
+Before him, refers to before God Himself; before Jehovah - under the fostering care of Jehovah-God the Father has His Eye upon the Son with a watchfulness and tenderness of love.
+It doesn't even matter that the ground is dry.
+Israel and the entirety of the earth for that matter were a dry ground, but "God's Eye" rested with delight upon one tender plant which had a living root, "Jesus!"
+God sustains with His presence.
+Thus, the appearance of the Messianic Servant of the Lord God upon the earth is GJW expressed as the almost unobservable tender sprout that shall spring up out of the kingly line of Israel at a time when it is least expected.
+No one pays attention to the growth of a small, young plant.
 Watching a plant grow is not interesting and is not something that catches our attention.
 But all the while, He was as a tender plant - of seeming weakness and insignificance, not like a mighty tree.
-The term tender plant (yõneq, suckling) refers to the "shoot" which shall spring up out of the decayed stump of Jesse (the Davidic line), whereas while men might expect a magnificent "plant of reknown", the Messiah shall appear weak and vulnerable with ill-fated and humble beginnings, not of nobility.
+The term tender plant (yoneq, suckling) refers to the "shoot" which shall spring up out of the decayed stump of Jessie (the Davidic line), whereas while men might expect a magnificent "plant of reknown", the Messiah shall appear weak and vulnerable with ill-fated and humble beginnings, not of nobility.
 The servant will come from insignificant people and live a life of insignificance, but explosive power!
+The root out of a dry ground would reinforce the concept that the Davidic line shall be cut down forever with the potential for producing a Messianic King that was thought to be dried up indeed.
+There is no way it could come from Mary, so they thought!
+Have you ever seen a stump sprout out new branches and leaves?
+Well this sapling from the house of David shall become the root out of which His Church will grow.
+The Messiah will be a fresh sprout from the stump of a tree that had been cut down (i.e., from the destroyed Davidic Monarchy).